3fon3fonov/exostriker/docs/source/otbfpu.rst

 .. _dynestys documentation: https://dynesty.readthedocs.io/en/latest/index.html

 ..
 NOTE::
-   The same procedure is applicable when the RVs are combined with Transits !!
+   The same procedure is applicable when the RVs are combined with Transits.